0x616c6578/DDF-XWF/Testing/mdadm setup.md

 # Testing Environment For mdadm

-The following processes were used to create RAID arrays with DDF metadata superblocks on virtual hard disks.
+The following processes were used to create software RAID arrays with DDF metadata superblocks on virtual hard disks.

 ## Host Environment